Topological Phases in Magnonics

 \subsection{Berry Phase and Chern Number of Magnons}

-The linear spin-wave theory in magnetic systems with collinear magnetic moments (i.e., ferromagnets or collinear antiferromagnets) was introduced following a large part on the previous works \cite{Colpa1978,Shindou2013}.
-Besides, we encourage the reader interested in deeper discussions of the linear spin-wave theory for noncollinear magnetic systems, such as noncollinear antiferromagnets and skyrmions, to refer to these specialized articles \cite{Haraldsen2009,Toth2015,Mook2019}, as well as the nonlinear spin-wave theory for interacting magnonic systems with magnon-magnon interactions to refer to the articles \cite{McClarty2021,McClarty2019,Mook2021}.
+First, we introduce the linear spin-wave theory (LSWT) in magnetic systems with collinear magnetic moments (i.e., ferromagnets or collinear antiferromagnets) \cite{Colpa1978,Shindou2013}.
+Besides, we encourage the reader interested in deeper discussions of the LSWT for noncollinear magnetic systems, such as noncollinear antiferromagnets and skyrmions, to refer to these specialized articles \cite{Haraldsen2009,Toth2015,Mook2019}, as well as the nonlinear spin-wave theory for interacting magnonic systems with magnon-magnon interactions to refer to the articles \cite{McClarty2021,McClarty2019,Mook2021}.

 We consider the following generic spin Hamiltonian

 with spin operators $\boldsymbol {S}_{i,m}$ and $\boldsymbol {S} _{j,n}$, where indexes $i$ and $j$ run over the $L$ magnetic unit cells and $m$ and $n$ run over the $N$ magnetic sublattices in the magnetic unit cell.
 Magnetic interactions between two spin operators are comprised in $J_{ij}^{mn}$, including Heisenberg exchange interaction, Dzyaloshinskii-Moriya (DM) interaction, magnetostatic dipolar interaction, and so on.
 Then we express the spin operators in Eq. \eqref{spinhamiltonian} in terms of magnon creation operator $ \hat{b} ^{\dagger }_{i,m} $ and annihilation operator $ \hat{b}_{i,m} $ by performing the Holstein-Primakoff transformations \cite{Holstein1940}